 If you’re using coloured ink for your tattoo – whether that’s red, white or anything other than black – you’ll want to make sure your stencil is wiped off until it’s almost gone.
 This is because once you start poking, the stencil ink will be transferred into the skin, which creates unwanted colouration.

-If you need any stick and poke supplies, whether that’s stencil kits, hand poke kits or supplies, our friends at Single Needle have got a wide range available.
+If you need any stick and poke supplies, whether that’s stencil kits, hand poke kits or supplies, our friends at S&PTK have got a wide range available.
 Click here to visit their website.